modular-magician/terraform-provider-google-beta/website/docs/r/compute_public_delegated_prefix.html.markdown

 * `ip_cidr_range` -
   (Required)
-  The IPv4 address range, in CIDR format, represented by this public advertised prefix.
+  The IP address range, in CIDR format, represented by this public delegated prefix.

 - - -